top of page

 COMMUNITY FOOD GROWING PROJECT_WEB BANNER.png

-On behalf of Sustainable Merton, Merton Garden Streets has recently launched its new Community Food Growing Project!
+In October 2024, Merton Garden Streets launched its new Community Food Growing Project.

-The project aims to bring together a community of food growers from across the borough and create connections for locally grown food to be shared within the community and with Merton’s Community Fridge Network.
+In Merton, there are a lot of community gardens, allotment sites and private vegetable growing spaces.
+We’re trying to bring together all food growers from across the borough and create connections for locally grown food to be shared within the community and with Merton’s Community Fridge.

 HOW IT WORKS